What is a business line of credit?

 The process to obtain a secured line of credit may take longer than the process for an unsecured line, because your assets may need to be verified and appraised as a source of repayment.
 Whether or not your line of credit is secured or unsecured also may affect the amount of money that you have access to and the interest rate that you are charged.

-If you’re interested in a line of credit, you’ll need to talk to your lending institution to determine what a secured or unsecured line would look like for your business and what materials you will need to provide for the application.
-The requirements can differ among lending institutions.
+If you’re interested in how to get a business line of credit, you’ll need to talk to your lending institution to determine what a secured or unsecured line would look like for your business and what materials you will need to provide for the application.
+The requirements and repayment terms can differ among lending institutions and online lenders.

 Learn more about Square Capital.